pavel-grigorev/spring-icomponent/README.md

 Method handler receives invocation arguments and metadata of the method being called.

-# Linking method handlers with methods
+# Binding method handlers to methods

 There are multiple options to do so:
 - Declare `@Handler` on a method